How to Involve Introverts in Employee Engagement Strategy at Workplace

 8. Team Building Exercises

-Nothing gives them the chills like “team-building exercise”.
+Nothing gives them the chills like a “team-building exercise”.
 This is because they have to interact with a large group of people in a spontaneous environment.
 In this case, try to design the activities with smaller groups of people in mind.

 Also, if possible, try to think of activities that an introvert may like in team building.
 This can be Library Day, Writing Session, etc.